lzhengchun/TomoTx/README.md

 # TomoTx

-Transformer for the analysis of Sinogram for Computed Tomography
+Transformer for the analysis of Sinogram for Computed Tomography.

+This repo hosts code for a paper, `Transformer is All You Need for Computed Tomography` in prepration.